-Ok, now that we've been exploring the routes we avoid, what are routes you prefer to take?
+Ok, now that we've been exploring the routes we avoid in the "Dreaded Bike-Unfriendly Streets", what are routes you prefer to take?
 Whether you are commuting, going for a weekend bike ride, or just heading to the grocery store, do you have some favorite bike routes?

 I like Wolcott (1930 West) between Diversey and the Berteau Greenway, with a jog necessary on Lincoln and Byron, as an alternative to Damen.
 Also works as a southbound route from Andersonville to Bucktown.
 The new Glenwood Greenway is also sure to become a favorite: